// Immutable Text Storage on the BSV Blockchain

 BIBLE1 is an application-layer protocol for storing structured text documents permanently on the BSV blockchain.
 The protocol enables books, manuscripts, and literary works to be inscribed on-chain with a hierarchical index system, allowing complete works to be accessed via a single transaction ID.

-The reference implementation—the complete King James Bible with Apocrypha—demonstrates the protocol's capability to store 80 books, 1,362 chapters, and 36,822 verses for approximately $0.75 USD in transaction fees.
+The reference implementation includes the complete King James Bible with Apocrypha and the German Lutherbibel 1912—demonstrating the protocol's capability for multi-language scripture storage.
+Combined: 146 books, 2,551 chapters, and 67,924 verses for approximately $1.05 USD in transaction fees.

 Published content faces three fundamental threats in the digital age: